 The following are the tennis shots we used to evaluate each tennis racquet.
 We won’t go into great detail here on each of these, but you can check out our article on the different types of tennis shots to learn more.

 Hopefully, you now have a good sense of how we’ve evaluated our selection of the top 20 tennis racquets.
-Let’s start by reviewing our pick of the best tennis racquet for 2018.
+Let’s start by reviewing a few quick highlights as we roll into 2019.